tonyc/stl_metrics/README.md

 Without doing any computation on area, etc, simply parsing a 317M file with ~1.2M triangles takes about 10-13 seconds.
 Needless to say, C Ruby is not necessarily known for speed :)

 I decided to punt on the 3d bounding box portion.
-This could easily go into GeometryUtils, or also be passed in to StlMetrics::parse_file() for modularity.
+This could easily go into `GeometryUtils`, or also be passed in to `StlMetrics::parse_file()` for modularity.

 Another place for improvement would be a better facet store.
 Points shared between facets are currently duplicated, and memory usage could be reduced by keeping track of each point, and keeping a reference to that point, instead of just duplicating everything.
-(Hence the name MemoryInefficientFacetStore)
+(Hence the name `MemoryInefficientFacetStore`)

 ## Benchmark results: C Ruby 2.5.1 vs JRuby 9.2.9.0